cybercog/laravel-sense/README.md

 Laravel Sense provides a dashboard for application profiling.
 Sense allows you to easily monitor key metrics such as HTTP requests & Eloquent queries.
 Understand what is happening in black box system in a minutes!

 **DON'T USE IT ON PRODUCTION!
-IT WILL SLOW DOWN YOUR APPLICATION ENORMOUSLY!**
+PROFILING MAY SLOW DOWN YOUR APPLICATION ENORMOUSLY!**

 ### Requests list